Math in the Gym

 Concept

 Mathematics is often taught as symbols on a page, but many of its core ideas are fundamentally about movement.
 Patterns like circles, waves, and rotations can be seen and felt through the body.
-Math in the Gym explores how physical motion can make abstract concepts tangible, allowing students to experience mathematics rather than only describe it.

 Experience